Spacewalking in style: Axiom unveils spacesuits designed with Prada

 “Make sure you capture my better side”.
 A side profile view of Axiom’s new spacesuit.
 Courtesy: Farah Ghouri

-One of those key requirements was increased mobility for astronauts, especially as the world gears itself up for crewed lunar exploration and permanent lunar bases.
-At IAC Shane McFarland, the lead of NASA’s Space Suit Technology Development Strategy, stressed that astronauts will be doing a lot of “walking” on the Moon compared to previous missions.
-With the introduction of crewed rovers, he explained, an astronaut may need to be able to safely walk back to a spacecraft in the case of their rover breaking down.
-The ability for astronauts to be able to bend and move their torsos is also something new spacesuits will need to enable – as with an increasing amount of infrastructure on the lunar surface, astronauts will likely be engaging in more repair work.
+Axiom used NASA’s spacesuit prototype (xEMU) and the space agency’s defined requirements as the basis for the design and development of the AxEMU spacesuit.
+One of the key requirements was increased mobility for astronauts, especially as the world gears up for crewed lunar exploration and permanent lunar bases.
+At IAC Shane McFarland, who leads NASA’s Space Suit Technology Development Strategy, stressed that astronauts will be doing a lot of ‘walking’ on the Moon compared with previous missions.
+With the introduction of crewed rovers, he explained, an astronaut may need to walk safely back to a spacecraft in the case of their rover breaking down.
+The new spacesuits need to enable astronauts to bend and move their torsos because, with an increasing amount of infrastructure on the lunar surface, they are likely to engage in more repair work.

 Courtesy: Farah Ghouri